Evolution of the Product Owner

-If you have ever struggled with this question, you should propably keep reading.
+If you have ever struggled with this question, you should probably keep reading.

 Looking at all these stories you can see an evolutionary pattern appear, describing how a Product Owner grows in his role.

 Many Scrum minded organisations are trying to create a good implementation of the Product Owner.
 But where do you start?
-What is the right person to fill in the role of the Product Owner?
-Does he come from marketing, sales or maybe from the IT department?
+Who is the right person to fill in the role of the Product Owner?
+Do they come from marketing, sales or maybe from the IT department?
 Or maybe it's that perfect project or product manager?
-All these questions will popup, once you start implementing Scrum.
+All these questions will pop up, once you start implementing Scrum.
 The answer to this question is not that simple.
 It is hidden in the evolution pattern, that describes how many organizations have implemented the role of the Product Owner.